Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo

-\paragraph{Delayed rejection} Delayed rejection methods have been studied for Metropolis-Hastings algorithms (\cite{tierney1999some}; \cite{green2001delayed}; \cite{haario2006dram}; \cite{bedard2014scaling}) but have only recently been considered for gradient-based samplers. \cite{Modi_2023} applies delayed rejection to HMC in the DR-HMC sampler to robustly sample from multiscale densities.
-Although DR-HMC and DR-G-HMC share similarities, DR-G-HMC makes notable efficiency gains by using a smaller step size only where necessary. \cite{sohl2014hamiltonian} and \cite{campos2015extra} present a different flavor of delayed rejection with the goal of increasing the auto-correlation length in G-HMC.
-These samplers \textit{continue} the trajectory forward upon rejection with the same proposal kernel.
+Delayed rejection methods have been studied for Metropolis-Hastings algorithms (\cite{tierney1999some}; \cite{green2001delayed}; \cite{haario2006dram}; \cite{bedard2014scaling}) but have only recently been adapted to HMC samplers. \textcite{Modi_2023} apply delayed rejection to HMC in the DR-HMC sampler to robustly sample from multiscale densities.
+Although DR-HMC and DR-G-HMC share similarities, DR-G-HMC makes notable efficiency gains by using a smaller step size only where necessary. \textcite{sohl2014hamiltonian} and \textcite{campos2015extra} present a different flavor of delayed rejection with the goal of increasing the autocorrelation length in G-HMC.
+These samplers \textit{continue} the trajectory forward upon rejection with the same proposal kernel, which will fail if rejection is due to change in curvature (i.e., a diverging Hamiltonian).
 In contrast, we apply delayed rejection to G-HMC by \textit{retrying} from the same starting point with a different proposal kernel.
 This key difference allows our method to sample from multiscale densities.